|Art: Darkness to Light|

 Travel through the ages and across the world as dynamic BBC documentarian and art critic Waldemar Januszczak follows the story of art from the Dark Ages through the 19th century.
 His presentations will be enhanced by in-depth studies of individual artists and genres.

 Coordinator: Christine Johnston and David Johnston

 Chris and David have taught art, science, and history courses at A.L.L. during the past few years.

-This class will introduce beginners to drawing and perspective principles needed to complete a watercolor composition using the dry and wet-on-wet approaches.
-Following the class demonstration, students will work on their own paintings with the guidance of the teacher.
-The extended time (2:30-5:30) will give students time to set up, work, and clean up after each class.
-Note: The coordinator will send enrolled students a list of required materials (estimated cost: $150.) prior to the first class.
-Please notify the office if you do not receive a list of materials at least two weeks before the class starts.
+This class will introduce beginners to drawing and perspective principles needed for a watercolor composition using the dry and wet-on-wet approaches.
+Following class demonstration, students will work on their own paintings with the guidance of the teacher.
+The extended period (2:30-5:30 p.m.) allows time to set up, work, and clean up.
+Note: The coordinator will send students a list of required materials (estimated cost: $150) prior to the first class.
+Please notify the office if you do not receive the list at least three weeks before the start of class.

-Mary Lou has been painting for many years.
-She has concentrated on watercolor since 1981 when she started taking classes at Bay Path College in Longmeadow, MA.
-Since then she has traveled and painted landscapes and seascapes on three continents.
-She has exhibited her work in galleries, one and two women shows, and juried exhibitions.
+Mary Lou has concentrated on watercolor since 1981, when she started taking classes at Bay Path College with Jack Flynn, an American Watercolor Society member.
+Since then she has also taken workshops with many prominent watercolor artists.
+She has exhibited her work in galleries, one- and two-women shows, and juried exhibitions.

 Most of us are mystified by the art of the 20th and early 21st centuries.
 We will discuss what it all means, why it is so expensive, and finally prove that no five-year-old could paint that!